Riesz transform on manifolds with quadratic curvature decay: Passing the volume growth exponent

 Hence when $p>2$, the Riesz transform is bounded on $L^p$ as soon as the Hodge projector $\Pi=d\Delta^{-1} d^*\colon L^2(T^*M)\rightarrow L^2(T^*M)$ has a bounded extension to $L^p$ (cf. \cite[lemma 0.1]{AC}).

-Now the proof of the implication $1)\Rightarrow 2)$ of the \cite[theorem 2.1]{AC} (see also \cite{shen}) shows that the Hodge projector has a bounded extension on $L^p$ provided for some $\tilde p> p$, we have a $L^{\tilde p}$-reverse H\"older inequality for the gradient of harmonic functions. \begin{defi} A complete Riemannian manifold $(M,g)$ is said to satisfy the $L^p$-reverse H\"older inequality if for some constants $C>0$, $\bar\alpha>\underline{\alpha}>1$ and for any ball $B\subset M$ and any harmonic function $h$ defined in $\bar\alpha B$, one has the reverse H\"older inequality :
+Now the proof of the implication $1)\Rightarrow 2)$ of the \cite[theorem 2.1]{AC} (see also \cite{shen}) shows that if for some $\tilde p> p$, we have a $L^{\tilde p}$-reverse H\"older inequality for the gradient of harmonic functions, then the Hodge projector has a bounded extension on $L^p$. \begin{defi} A complete Riemannian manifold $(M,g)$ is said to satisfy the $L^p$-reverse H\"older inequality if for some constants $C>0$, $\bar\alpha>\underline{\alpha}>1$ and for any ball $B\subset M$ and any harmonic function $h$ defined on $\bar\alpha B$, one has the reverse H\"older inequality:

 \end{defi}